Netbeheer-Nederland/env-data-modeling/README.md

 Netbeheer Nederland environment for information modeling and generating documentation and schemas.

 ## Features

+When using Dev Containers, the benefits are maximal:

-* Fully installed and configured environment for uniform
+* Fully installed and configured environment for working on schemas and application profiles.
-* Partially pre-configured VS Code editor when using
+* VS Code with useful extensions pre-installed and recommended settings set.
-* mounting the project working directory in the container in the `/project` directory
+* Developer experience working in Dev Container as if working locally:
+    * Local Git configuration is mapped to the container;
-* mount the host user's SSH key directory in the container
+    * Project files are mounted in the container;
-* mapping the host user to the target container environment (UID, GID and name)
+    * Commands run in the terminal will run in the container and therefore run in the desired environment;
-* setting the Git user name and e-mail as globally (in the `--global` sense) configured in the host environment, or through environment variables
+    * IDE commands and interactions all work within the container.

 ## Requirements